 Psychology is the study of mind and behaviour; Psychologist are interested in factors that influence our development, perception and experiences, and applying research to settings as varied as clinical practise, schools, the army and television.

-You will study the core areas of psychology including memory, attachment, psychopathology, biopsychology, research method, relationships, and forensic psychology.
+You will study the core areas of psychology including memory, attachment, psychopathology, biopsychology, research method, gender, and forensic psychology.
 This syllabus is new for September 2015 but continues to develop skilled valued by Higher Education including critical analysis independent thinking and research.

 The course is externally assessed.
 Three exams are taken: the first is on introductory topics; the second on Psychology in context and the third on issues in Psychology.